 I would love to hear from you, so feel free to leave comments and ask questions.

 My husband and I were in the process of adopting two children from Russia.
 If you would like to find out more about our story, you can read more on our adoption blog, A Couple on Purpose.
 Sadly, Russia has banned adoptions by US citizens starting January 2o13.
-We recently got licensed as foster parents in our own county and absolutely loving having little ones as part of our family for more than a year.
+We also got licensed as foster parents in our own county and absolutely loved having little ones as part of our family for more than a year.
 On February 23, 2015 we celebrated the birth of our son, Nathaniel.